pulumi/docs/pulumi-hugo/themes/default/content/resources/friend-or-foe-ai-devops-developers/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
 title: "AI: Friend or Foe | AI Talks for DevOps"
-meta_desc: Join us to explore how AI impacts DevOps and how we build, deploy, and manage infrastructure and software applications. [in person | San Francisco]
+meta_desc: Join us to explore how AI impacts DevOps and how we build, deploy, and manage infrastructure and software applications.
+meta_image:

 # A featured webinar will display first in the list.
 featured: false

-# If the video is pre-recorded or live.
-pre_recorded: false

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false

-# The preview image will be shown on the list page.
-preview_image: ""

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false